slafaurie/ecommerce-pipeline/readme.md

 # End-to-End E-commerce pipeline

 Build a data pipeline that take normalized production tables and outputs a curated table suitable for business consumption available.
+By suitable I refer to have One Big Table (OBT) that contains all order data.
+From this curated table, datamarts can be created depending the business metric to compute.
 This project mimic a real world scenario where the pipeline runs daily and process a batch of data from operational sources, process it and then loads the data into a Data Warehouse.

 The following skills are demonstrated in this project: